Tuition and Expenses

 Estimated Student Budget

-The estimated student budget for the 2014 Summer in Dublin Program is available here.
 Please be aware that expenses vary tremendously depending upon the airfare you choose, as well as your lifestyle, shopping, and travel preferences.
 Costs will also be affected by the euro/dollar rate of exchange, which fluctuates from year to year.
+The estimated student budget for the 2015 Dublin summer program will be available in fall 2014.